soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 48-06 Application Submission Requirements.* ::

 (a) The application can be submitted through the Department's online application system, at http://www.nyc.gov/dep/grantprogram.
-To request a paper copy of the application, one can mail a request to Green Infrastructure Grant Program, Office of Green Infrastructure at 59-17 Junction Boulevard, 11th Floor, Flushing, NY 11373, and completed paper applications may be submitted to the same address.
+To request a paper copy of the application, one can mail a request to Green Infrastructure Grant Program, Bureau of Environmental Planning &amp; Analysis at 59-17 Junction Boulevard, 11th Floor, Flushing, NY 11373, and completed paper applications may be submitted to the same address.

 (b) Only one (1) tax lot may be included in an application to fund a proposed Project, unless the potential Grantee owns adjacent lots and the proposed Project would manage stormwater runoff from all of the commonly owned adjacent tax lots.
 In this case, one (1) application may be submitted for a Project to be constructed on the adjacent lots in common ownership.